“Juggling the Middle Ages” has been extended until March 3, 2019.

-Dumbarton Oaks will host a series of events for all ages in conjunction with “Juggling the Middle Ages.”
+Dumbarton Oaks hosted a series of events for all ages in conjunction with “Juggling the Middle Ages.”

 Thursday, October 18, 5:30pm.
 Juggling the Middle Ages Exhibition Opening Event.

 Celebrate the opening of Juggling the Middle Ages at Dumbarton Oaks with a curatorial presentation and special reception, featuring live juggling performances and the opportunity to meet the artist of the exhibit’s iconic stained glass window.
 Jan Ziolkowski, Arthur Kingsley Porter Professor of Medieval Latin at Harvard University and director of Dumbarton Oaks, will begin the evening with a lecture and an audience discussion session.
 Access to the Galleries and a reception on the Music Room Terrace with beer, wine, and light fare will follow.